My WordPress Blog

 What Is the Rice Purity Test?

-The Rice Purity Test is essentially a checklist where participants are asked to tick off the experiences they’ve had from a list of 100 questions.
+The Rice Purity Test is essentially a checklist where participants have to tick off the experiences they have from a list of 100 questions.
 Each question is phrased as “Have you ever…?” and covers a wide range of activities, from the relatively innocuous (such as holding hands) to the more extreme (such as being arrested).
 Once all questions are answered, the person receives a score out of 100, where a higher score indicates greater purity or innocence, and a lower score suggests more life experiences.

 For example, a score of 90+ would indicate a relatively “pure” individual who has had fewer adventurous or potentially controversial experiences, whereas a score below 30 would suggest that the person has engaged in a wider variety of life events, particularly those considered risky or taboo by societal standards.